 This Official Statement contains, in part, estimates, assumptions and matters of opinion which are not intended as statements of fact, and no representation is made as to the correctness of such estimates, assumptions or matters of opinion, or as to the likelihood that they will be realized.
 The information and expressions of opinion contained herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder will, under any circumstances, create any implication that there has been no change in the affairs of the Metropolitan Government since the date hereof.
-For the period beginning on the date of the award of the sale of the Series 2026 Bonds by the Underwriters as set forth on the bottom portion of the front cover page of this Official Statement (the "Underwriters") and ending on the 25th day after the "end of the underwriting period" (as defined in Rule 15c2-12 promulgated by the United States Securities and Exchange Commission (the "SEC") under the Securities Exchange Act of 1934, as amended, and as in effect on the date hereof (the "Rule")), if any event occurs of which the Metropolitan Government has knowledge and as a result of which it is necessary to amend or supplement this Official Statement in order to make the statements herein, in light of the circumstances when this Official Statement is delivered to a prospective purchaser, not misleading, the Metropolitan Government will promptly notify the Underwriters of the occurrence of such event and will cooperate in the preparation of a revised Official Statement, or amendments or supplements hereto, so that the statements contained in this Official Statement, as revised, amended or supplemented, will not, in light of the circumstances when such Official Statement is delivered to a prospective purchaser, be misleading.
+For the period beginning on the date of the respective awards of the Series 2026 Bonds to [] for the Series 2026A Bonds, [] for the Series 2026B Bonds, and [] for the Series 2026C Bonds (collectively, the "Underwriters") and ending on the 25th day after the "end of the underwriting period" (as defined in Rule 15c2-12 promulgated by the United States Securities and Exchange Commission (the "SEC") under the Securities Exchange Act of 1934, as amended, and as in effect on the date hereof (the "Rule")), if any event occurs of which the Metropolitan Government has knowledge and as a result of which it is necessary to amend or supplement this Official Statement in order to make the statements herein, in light of the circumstances when this Official Statement is delivered to a prospective purchaser, not misleading, the Metropolitan Government will promptly notify the Underwriters of the occurrence of such event and will cooperate in the preparation of a revised Official Statement, or amendments or supplements hereto, so that the statements contained in this Official Statement, as revised, amended or supplemented, will not, in light of the circumstances when such Official Statement is delivered to a prospective purchaser, be misleading.
 Except as may be required by existing law, the Metropolitan Government assumes no responsibility for supplementing this Official Statement thereafter.